 In 2011, he and Ella moved (back) to Wivenhoe, sometimes commuting to editorial jobs in London and sometimes freelancing from the ‘home office’.
 For more than a year, Martin broadcast a radio show MW Bewick’s Strange Brew on Radio Wivenhoe (now Colne Radio).
 In 2012 he completed writing a novel, The Falling Over of Adam Noone, and had short fiction published in the now-defunct Smoke: A London Peculiar magazine.
 In 2013 he began attending Poetry Wivenhoe, where he occasionally read his own poetry.

-With Ella, in 2014, he founded Dunlin Press, an independent publisher focusing on ‘emerging writers and visual artists whose work is intelligent, thought-provoking and beautiful, and which for various reasons might prove difficult to place with more established or commercial publishers’.
+With Ella, in 2014, he founded Dunlin Press, an independent publisher focusing on ‘emerging writers and visual artists whose work is intelligent, experimental, thought-provoking and beautiful, and which for various reasons might prove difficult to place with more established or commercial publishers’.

 - Est: Collected Reports from East Anglia (2015) is a unique collection of prose, poetry and reportage that takes the reader on a journey through East Anglia;